SoyGema/Tensorflow_CodeLab_Wide-Deep_learning/README.md

 - [x] GDG Andalucia Summer 2017
 - [x] Pycones 2017

-If you would like to host an event or run a workshop about this codelab, please contact for more materials
+If you would like to host an event or run a workshop about this codelab, please contact authors for more materials